NARCOTIC/Confuse-Trackers/README.md

 ⚙️ 7.
 Flash your code to a Attiny85 or some other compatible board, and use.

 ## 👨🏽‍💻 Notes
-+ __Confuse-Trackers-1.0__ is a windows program.
+👉 __Confuse-Trackers-1.0__ is a windows program.
 You can run it as a ```.exe``` file.

-+ __Confuse-Trackers-2.0__ is a program wrote for Attiny85 board.
+👉 Could be recognized by trackers because it executes inside the computer.

-+ You can flash the code to the Attiny85 board and simply plug it in using USB port to run it.
+👉 __Confuse-Trackers-2.0__ is a program wrote for Attiny85 board.

-+ __Confuse-Trackers-1.0__ could be recognized by trackers because it executes inside the computer.
+👉 Attiny85 board injects keystrokes to your computer and computer identify it as a keyboard.

-+ __Confuse-Trackers-2.0__, Attiny85 board injects keystrokes to your computer and computer identify it as a keyboard.
+👉 You can flash the code to the Attiny85 board and simply plug it in using USB port to run it.

-+ Attiny85 board can't hold that much data.
-If you can use another compatible board, it'd be better.
+👉 Attiny85 board can't hold that much data.
+If you can use another compatible board, it'll hold more searches.